thejasonlee/twitter_clone/TESTING.md

 Expected result
     "Welcome to the Gritter Homepage!".
 Successful sign-in will navigate a user to the Gritter homepage.
+    An incorrect username/password will direct the user back to the Signin page.
 Actual result
     User is navigated to the homepage if credentials are correct.
 Status (Pass/Fail)
     Pass
 Notes
-    Attempting to sign in with incorrect credentials will take user to a stub page.
+    Attempting to sign in with incorrect credentials will take user back to the signin page.
 Post-conditions
     Correct credentials give different behavior than incorrect credentials.
     Querying database with proper credentials leads to a successful sign-in.
-    After sign in, homepage will say "Hello, fred"
+    After sign in, homepage will say "Hello, (user)"

 ### AUTOMATED TESTING
  - navbar changes a bit